adeleke123/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. Floats -> Write a script that prints a number with two decimal places, followed by a new line.The number will be stored in the environment variable NUM.
 14. Decimal to Hexadecimal -> Write a script that converts a number from base 10 to base 16.
 15. Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+16. Write a script that prints every other line from the input, starting with the first line.